If you’re one of the 3.5 billion people in the world who own a smartphone, you’ll know that mobile apps are a pretty big deal.

-After all the planning, strategy, and storyboarding meetings — it’s finally here!
+After all the planning, strategy, storyboarding meetings and iterative project management— it’s finally here!
 Delivery of the first version of your mobile app can be an exciting time (and, yes, can occasionally be nerve-racking too).

 In reality, this is the perfect opportunity for you to test your mobile app to destruction, and we really mean that.

 Even if you think you’ve tested every possible use-case for your app, it’s a good idea to do it again anyway.
 You’ll be amazed how quickly end-users can find bugs you never knew existed — and it’s far better to resolve them all before going live.